cvar-upm/aerostack/README.md

 ### Complete mission execution

-NOT UPDATED!

-In order to start the modules automatically the flight is started using the brain node, which starts the mission by clicking 's'.
+After launching all required launch files in order to start the mission type in a new terminal `rosservice call /drone{NUMID_DRONE}/droneMissionScheduleProcessorROSModule/start`

 ### Navigation with console UI

-NOT UPDATED!
+The drone Interface is the screen which shows all the data regarding the drone example the battery status, rotation angles etc. The user can also give manual commands to the drone using the drone interface

-The keybindings of the interface are specified in the file: `${DRONE_STACK}/droneInterfaceROSModule/other/keybindings_interfacejp_tentative.txt`; and are programmed in the following source file: `${DRONE_STACK}/droneInterfaceROSModule/src/sources/droneInterface_jp_ROSModuleNode.cpp` .
+The keybindings of the interface are specified in the file: `${DRONE_STACK}/HMI/droneInterfaceROSModule/other/keybindings_interfacejp_tentative.txt`; and are programmed in the following source file: `${DRONE_STACK}/droneInterfaceROSModule/src/sources/droneInterface_jp_ROSModuleNode.cpp` .

-In order to start the modules automatically the flight is started using the brain node, which starts the mission by clicking 's'.
-Once the mission is started, the user can enter the hovering mode of the AR Drone by clicking 'h' on the UI console.
-Then by killing the mission planner and the trajectory planner, he can access full control of the drone through the UI console (and send commands to the trajectory controller and so on).

-As an alternative, the user can start the modules by hand (or editing a convenient shell script) by using the `/droneModuleName/start` service of every module in the architecture.
+If something goes wrong during the execution of the mission the user can always make the drone land or hover by giving commands using the interface.

 ## Other README files

+- `${DRONE_STACK}/installation/installation_instructions.txt`

+- `${DRONE_STACK}/droneInterfaceROSModule/other/keybindings_interfacejp_tentative.txt` : keybindings of the console UI, which are programmed in the following source file: `${DRONE_STACK}/droneInterfaceROSModule/src/sources/droneInterface_jp_ROSModuleNode.cpp` .

 NOT UPDATED!